CRESYM/colib0.github.io/pages/models/generations/SM1/GENSAL/index.md

 ## Model use, assumptions, validity domain and limitations

-The model can be used to perform dynamic studies for salient-pole synchronous machines in the *dq0* reference frame.
-It is also valid for the round-rotor synchronous machine mode, as it is a particular case of the salient-pole model.
+The model can be used to perform transient stability analysis for both salient-pole and round-rotor synchronous machines in the *dq0* reference frame.

 The assumptions made in this model are: